QTM 302What Happens After Death?

 "There are only two kinds of people in the end: those who say to God, 'Thy will be done,' and those to whom God says, in the end, 'Thy will be done.'
 All that are in Hell, choose it...
 The doors of hell are locked on the inside."
 (C.S.
 Lewis, The Great Divorce)

-5.4 The Justice Problem
+5.4 The justice question

-6.1 The Illusion of Independence
+6.1 The illusion of independence

-6.2 The Reality of Hell (The Eviction)
+6.2 The reality of Hell

-- God is Light: Remove that, and you are left in what Jesus called "Outer Darkness."
+- God is light: Remove that, and you are left in what Jesus called "outer darkness."

-6.3 The Ultimate Horror
+6.3 The ultimate horror

 The British theologian C.S.
 Lewis described Hell not as a place where God tortures you, but as a place where you are trapped inside your own ego forever.